 We provide non-gendered portapotties including larger ones that are more accessible.
 The access-friendly portable toilets that are on site have inside dimensions of 58”x 58”.
 The doors on these units swing out and to the left.

-The Knox Met church can accommodate some of the needs that these portable toilets cannot (for instance, their washrooms are big enough to include support people and larger wheelchairs.)
-They have kindly extended a welcome to those who need these services during the hours of 9:00am - 5:00pm on Friday (Aug 10th) and 9:00am - 12:00pm Sunday (Aug 12th).
-The Knox Met church is located on the corner of Lorne and Victoria, with the wheelchair accessible door on the Victoria side.
-If you would like accompaniment to the church, a member of our Ambassador team will be happy to guide you.
+The Regina Public Library and the Cornwall Centre can accommodate some of the needs that these portable toilets cannot (for instance, their washrooms are big enough to include support people and larger wheelchairs).
+If you would like accompaniment to either of these locations, a member of our Ambassador team will be happy to guide you.

 The RFF endeavours to have clear and large-print signage for navigating the festival site and for important information like Emergency Exits, Washrooms and Drinking Water.